55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 “The Jingle Bells 5K is right around the corner.
 What should you do if your heels hurt after the race?
 We have the answers you need!”
 (Linking to your blog post, of course!)

-28. Post consistently
+28. Post Consistently

 Regarding social media, this is something you want to do to have better engagement and more likes and followers.

 For your blogging, being consistent helps you build up the volume of content you can share in social media and email marketing.
-And if your content is consistent and consistently good, it can really help boost your site’s performance in search engine ranking pages.
+And if your content is consistent and consistently good, it can help boost your site’s performance in search engine ranking pages.

 Don’t gloss over the “consistently good” part!
 In an earlier era of the internet, the name of the game was pumping out as many short blog posts as possible quantity over quality.
 That’s no longer the case—in fact, short blogs that provide little value to readers can hurt your web performance.
-Try to keep a pace where you can sustain quantity and quality.
-For many practices, this might look like one to three high-quality blogs per month.

 This may seem as though it’d be a lot to track—and that’s because it is.
 Of course, the interconnected nature of an effective marketing plan highlights the importance of having a carefully planned content calendar.

-29. Repurpose old/out-of-date content
+29. Repurpose Old/Out-of-Date Content

-You obviously don’t want to post the same thing over and over on your medical practice blog, but you can take blog posts, webpages, and other forms of content and utilize them in different ways.
+You don’t want to post the same thing over and over on your medical practice blog, but you can take blog posts, webpages, and other forms of content and utilize them in different ways.

-For example, you might want to take a couple of pieces of a popular blog post and turn them into an engaging email—one that drives action.
+You might want to take a couple of pieces of a popular blog post and turn them into an engaging email—one that drives action.

 That is just one example of how to maximize your content marketing (and there are plenty more).